 - Stir for 1-2 minutes more until the veggies are browned in places and slightly soft but not mushy.
 Serve!

-This recipe is vegan as written, sub tamari for the soy sauce to make this gluten free.
+This recipe is vegan as written, sub tamari or coconut aminos for the soy sauce to make this gluten free.

 I love this with just sauteed zucchini and onions, but this method also works really well with mushrooms, broccoli, and peppers.
 Use whatever veggies you have on hand that you love!